CarrieForle/CustomTranslationSilksong/README.md

 Load custom translation/localization for unsupported (or supported) languages in Silksong.

 It also supports [I18N](https://thunderstore.io/c/hollow-knight-silksong/p/silksong_modding/I18N/), allowing you to translate mods in unsupported languages.
-See [here](docs/README.md#I18N) for more details.

 # Limitation